 In summary, studies of the OCS Heart System for the preservation of DCD hearts have been performed outside of the U.S. These studies have shown 77.8 - 86.7% utilization rate, with 90-day and 1-year survival comparable to outcomes obtained with standard criteria donor hearts preserved using cold storage standard of care.
+TransMedics is currently conducting the OCS DCD Heart trial.
+The preliminary data are encouraging and show a utilization rate of 91.1% and 30-day patient survival of 100% in the 43 patients who have reached this follow-up.

-In addition, the OCS Heart EXPAND trial, the OCS Heart EXPAND CAP and studies of the use of OCS to preserve extended criteria hearts performed outside the U.S. shows high utilization rate, with good
+In addition, the OCS Heart EXPAND trial, the OCS Heart EXPAND CAP and studies of the use of OCS to preserve extended criteria hearts performed outside the U.S. shows high utilization rate, with good clinical outcomes, demonstrating the ability of the OCS Heart System to expand the potential pool of donor organs.
+These data provide strong support for the OCS DCD Heart CAP.